Lisette Model: Final years

-In January 1976, Evsa suffered a heart attack, which required that he be constantly taken care of and monitored.
+In January 1976, Evsa suffered a heart attack, which required constant care and monitoring.
 His health continued to decline until his death later that same year.
-His death deeply affected Lisette, who continued to live in their basement apartment they had shared for many years.
+His death deeply affected Lisette, who continued to live in the basement apartment they had shared for many years.

-Even in her twilight hours, her work was exhibited in Germany, Japan, and the Netherlands, to name a few, and in 1982 she received the Medal of the City of Paris.
-On March 4, she gave her last lecture at Haverford college, and she died at New York Hospital on March 30, 1983, from heart and respiratory disease.
+Even during her twilight hours, her work was exhibited in Germany, Japan, and the Netherlands, to name a few, and in 1982 she received the Medal of the City of Paris.
+On March 4, she gave her last lecture at Haverford College, and she died at New York Hospital on March 30, 1983, from heart and respiratory disease.

 The estate of Lisette Model is represented by Bruce Silverstein Gallery, New York, New York.
 This estate was responsible for the release of a mass of information on the notoriously private Model after her death, including 25,000 negatives (many hundreds unprinted), personal letters, lectures, press clippings, and many more sources.
 The release of this information made up for the previous dearth of accurate details on Model's life, which could be partially attributed to her mistrust of written publications.
 She refused the release of interviews, and allegedly even sabotaged a manuscript about her by Phillip Lopate.
-It is suspected that she may have fudged the truth about her past more than once, and her reticence was due to a fear of revealing this misinformation and unclouding her personal history.
-Regardless, there is now a wealth of knowledge to be found, thanks to the meticulous preservation of her estate.
+It is suspected that she may have fudged the truth about her past more than once, and her reticence to release information may have been due to a fear of revealing this misinformation and unclouding her personal history.
+Regardless, there is a wealth of knowledge to be found, thanks to the meticulous preservation of her estate.